ClearHeadedT/boot-dev-log/learn-object-oriented-programming/NOTES.md

 - Learned general classes practice, writing a class from scratch end to end.
 - Learned distinguishing when to use a class method vs. a plain function.
 - Learned Python's underscore convention for signaling private attributes.
+- Learned encapsulation isn't real security, just a convention, not enforcement.